shagunuppal/Chain-Reaction-Java/README.md

 <b> Instructor : Dr. Vivek Kumar </b>
 <br>
 This project aims at building a multi-player arcade game.
 It is based on creating a JavaFX application for a multiplayer game - Chain Reaction.
-It's a strategy game for 2to 8 players.The objective of this game is to take control of the board by eliminating your  opponents.
+It's a strategy game for 2 to 8 players.The objective of this game is to take control of the board by eliminating your  opponents.

 <b> Rules of the Game </b><br>